Optimizing resource efficiencies for scalable full-stack quantum computers: ALGORITHMIC PARAMETERS

-for large $n$.
-Thus to crack RSA-2048 ($n=2048$), which is considered uncrackable on current classical supercomputers, one requires $Q_{\rm L}=6175$ and $D_{\rm L}=2.1\times 10^9$, as in Fig.~\ref{Fig:P_C-map}a.
-The symbols (star, triangle and square) in Fig.~\ref{Fig:P_C-map}b indicate $Q_{\rm L}$ and $D_{\rm L}$ for different $n$.
+for large $n$, where the algorithm has been decomposed using the gate-set comprising Clifford, Toffoli, and $T$-gates.
+Thus, to crack RSA-2048 ($n=2048$), which is considered uncrackable on current classical supercomputers, one requires $Q_{\rm L}=6175$ and $D_{\rm L}=2.1\times 10^9$, as in Fig.~\ref{Fig:P_C-map}a.
+The symbols (star, triangle and square) in Fig.~\ref{Fig:P_C-map}b indicate $Q_{\rm L}$ and $D_{\rm L}$ for different $n$. \mf{It might also be worth noting that the estimate from \cite{Gidney2021Apr} is very similar to the early one from Zalka \cite{Zalka1998Jun}, where he found $Q_{\rm L}=5n$ and $D_{\rm L}=600n^2$.}

-However, it is critical to chose the right implementation of the protocol, if one wishes to minimize power consumption.
-For example, another recent implementation of the protocol to crack RSA-$n$ encryption \cite{Haner2017} less logical qubits, at the cost of a larger logical depth.
+It is critical to chose the right implementation of the protocol, if one wishes to minimize power consumption.
+For example, another recent implementation of the protocol to crack RSA-$n$ encryption \cite{Haner2017} uses fewer logical qubits, at the cost of a larger logical depth.
 It has

-Thus for RSA-2048, it requires that $Q_{\rm L}=4098$ and $D_{\rm L}=4.4\times 10^{11}$; so $Q_{\rm L}$ is about two-thirds of that for Eq.~(\ref{Eq:RSA-QL-DL}) but $D_{\rm L}$ is 200 times that for Eq.~(\ref{Eq:RSA-QL-DL}).
-Our full-stack analysis shows that even though this uses less qubits than in than Eq.~(\ref{Eq:RSA-QL-DL}), it uses much more energy.

-In many parameter regimes the extra depth with respect to the implementation in Eq.~(\ref{Eq:RSA-QL-DL}) means that more error correction is required, so there will be more physical qubits per logical qubit than for Eq.~(\ref{Eq:RSA-QL-DL}).
-This means the power consumption will be more than for Eq.~(\ref{Eq:RSA-QL-DL}), as well as the code taking longer to run.
+For RSA-2048, this gives $Q_{\rm L}=4098$ and $D_{\rm L}=4.4\times 10^{11}$, so that $Q_{\rm L}$ is about two-thirds of that in Eq.~(\ref{Eq:RSA-QL-DL}) but $D_{\rm L}$ is 200 times that in Eq.~(\ref{Eq:RSA-QL-DL}).
+Our full-stack analysis shows that even though this uses fewer qubits than in Eq.~(\ref{Eq:RSA-QL-DL}), it uses much more energy.
+In many parameter regimes, the extra depth with respect to the implementation in Eq.~(\ref{Eq:RSA-QL-DL}) means that more error correction is required, so there will be more physical qubits per logical qubit than for Eq.~(\ref{Eq:RSA-QL-DL}).
+This means the power consumption will be more than for Eq.~(\ref{Eq:RSA-QL-DL}), and the calculation takes longer to run.
 However, for the parameters in Fig.~\ref{Fig:P_C-map}b, it happens that the extra depth required by the implementation in Eq.~(\ref{Eq:RSA-QL-DL-less_good}) is not enough to require another concatenation level; see Eq.~(\ref{Eq:transitions-k_to_k+1}).
-Hence the power consumption of both implementations are similar.
-However, as implementation in Eq.~(\ref{Eq:RSA-QL-DL-less_good}) takes 200 times as long, the total energy cost of the computation is about 200 times that of the implementation in Eq.~(\ref{Eq:RSA-QL-DL-less_good}).
-This takes it from the equivalent of two car-tanks of gasoline, to the equivalent of 400 car-tanks of gasoline!
+Hence the power needs of both implementations are similar.
+However, as the implementation in Eq.~(\ref{Eq:RSA-QL-DL-less_good}) takes 200 times as long, the total energy cost of the computation is $200\times 2/3 = 133$ times that of Eq.~(\ref{Eq:RSA-QL-DL-less_good}).
+This takes its energy cost from the equivalent of about twenty car-tanks of gasoline \cite{gasoline} to the equivalent of about 2666 car-tanks of gasoline!